XYIAN/life-forge/README.md

 - **Offline Capable**: Works without an internet connection
 - **Fast Loading**: Optimized for instant access to your data
 - **Minimal Distractions**: Clean interface focused on what matters
+- **Consistent Experience**: All components properly themed and accessible

 ## 🌈 Inspiration & Philosophy